jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

         >   [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-11.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-11.png){:class="img-700"}{: data-lightbox="gallery"}{: .bordered-image-thin}

         > These examples should assist you in creating your own webhooks successfully.

+        > **Adding a shared secret header (recommended)**: In the payload above, the `headers` field includes a custom `X-Webhook-Secret` header, as described in the [Securing webhook events with a shared secret](#securing-webhook-events-with-a-shared-secret) section.
+COM will attach this header to every event it sends to your Make endpoint, allowing your scenario to reject any request that does not carry the correct secret.
+Since a Make webhook URL is publicly reachable, this is strongly recommended to prevent anyone who discovers the URL from injecting forged events into your scenario.
+The steps below explain how to validate it in Make.

     - Send the request to create the webhook.
 Verify that the COM API responds with a `201 Created` status code, indicating successful creation.
 The response body should indicate a status of `PENDING`.